9 Incredible Benefits of Apple Cider Vinegar and Honey

 Countless people take a daily helping of ACV as part of their weight-control regime, but does it work?

-Acetic acid, found in apple cider vinegar has been shown to suppress the build-up of body fat in animal studies, and a recent Japanese study involving obese individuals fed a daily dose of vinegar over a 12-week period were found to have reduced weight, visceral fat, and waist circumference than a control group .
+Acetic acid, found in apple cider vinegar, has been shown to suppress the build-up of body fat in animal studies.
+A Japanese study involving obese individuals also found that those fed a daily dose of vinegar over a 12-week period were found to have reduced weight, visceral fat, and waist circumference than a control group.

-At just 3 calories a spoonful, it’s well worth building a dose of apple cider vinegar into your daily routine.
+At just 3 calories a spoonful, it might be well worth building a dose of apple cider vinegar into your daily routine.

 8. ACV Promotes Healthy Blood Pressure

-Even those leading a healthy lifestyle are sometimes found to experience alarmingly high blood pressure as part of the aging process.
+Even those living a healthy lifestyle may experience alarmingly high blood pressure for a variety of reasons.

-An older study on rats found that acetic acid fed to rats resulted in significant lowering of blood pressure .
-This acid occurs naturally in apple cider vinegar.
 More studies need to be done to see whether this result can be replicated in humans, but in the meantime, why not see for yourself whether this promising health benefit of apple cider vinegar works for you?
 Compared to pharmaceutical drugs, you have nothing to lose!

 9. ACV Can Help Protect Against Strokes and Heart Disease